 If anyone can help with this rhyme, please comment below.

 Thanks in advance!

 This article was posted on Tuesday, September 10th, 2019 at 7:02 pm and is filed under Children's Songs, Countries & Cultures, Italian, Italian Dialects, Italy, Languages, Nursery Rhymes, Questions, Readers Questions, Sicilian, Sicily.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.